modal-labs/gpu-glossary/gpu-glossary/device-software/compute-capability.md

 [onion layer](https://docs.nvidia.com/cuda/parallel-thread-execution/#ptx-module-directives-target)
 model.

-With Hopper, NVIDIA has introduced an additional version suffix, the `a` in `9.0a`, which includes features that deviate from the onion model: their future support is not guaranteed.
+With Hopper, NVIDIA introduced an additional version suffix, the `a` in `9.0a`, which includes features that deviate from the onion model: their future compatibility is not guaranteed, even within major versions.

+With Blackwell, NVIDIA introduced yet another version suffix, the `f` in `10.0f`, which also deviates from the onion model, and is closer to [SemVer](https://semver.org/): compatibility is guaranteed across minor versions but not major versions.

 Target compute capabilities for [PTX](/gpu-glossary/device-software/parallel-thread-execution) compilation can